 In a large mixing bowl, add all the ingredients together, pour in the dressing, season with salt and pepper and toss.

-If persimmons are not a fruit you’ve come across or completely accustomed to, I implore you to seek them out during the Fall or Autumn season and give it a try.
-This persimmon salad will make for a great addition to the Thanksgiving and Christmas table for our Northern Hemisphere entertainers!
+If persimmons are not a fruit you’ve come across or are completely accustomed to, I implore you to seek them out during the fall or autumn season and give it a try.
+This persimmon salad will make a great addition to the Thanksgiving and Christmas table.

 - ¼ cup hazelnuts

 - 1 red apple

 - 4 tbsp olive oil